Skip to main content

 Why hasn’t anyone tackled the problem of ice access before?

 Because it has historically been seen as everyone’s problem, which makes it no one’s problem.
 But as an independent non-profit, the FHL is perfectly positioned to take this on.
 By tapping into our relationships with organizations across the hockey ecosystem, we’re able to bring diverse constituents together to work with experts and innovators from across the country.
-Through this unique collaboration, we’ll develop an innovative solution to address the root cause of the problem and make lasting, system change that benefits everyone.
+Through this unique collaboration, we’re developing innovative solutions to address the root causes of the issue and make lasting, system changes that benefit everyone.

 The face of hockey is changing.

-Enrolment in some demographics is down, while the explosive success of the PWHL is creating a wave of demand for ice access.
-But if newcomers can’t get on the ice to grow the game, hockey will be in serious trouble.
+While enrolment in some demographics is down, the explosive success of the PWHL and hockey diversity initiatives has sparked unprecedented demand for ice time.
+But if newcomers to the game can’t get on the ice, hockey’s future is at risk.

-Open Ice isn't about taking ice away from one group and giving it to another.
-It’s about combining concrete data with transparency to create solutions and design a future of growth.
+Open Ice isn’t about taking away access from one group to give it to another.
+It’s about finding new ways to grow the game for all.

 Open Ice Team